faanross/faanross.github.io/content/posts/course01.md

 wevtutil sl "Microsoft-Windows-PowerShell/Operational" /e:true
 ```

-# Install Software
+# 1.5.6.
+Install Software

-And now finally we'll install four programs:
+And now we'll install three programs:
-- We'll use **Process Hacker** for live memory forensics
+- We'll use **Process Hacker** for live memory forensics.
-- We'll use **winpmem** to create a memory dump for post-mortem memory forensics
+- We'll use **winpmem** to create a memory dump for post-mortem memory forensics.
-- We'll use **Wireshark** to generate a pcap for egress analysis
+- We'll use **Wireshark** to generate a pcap for traffic analysis.

 You can download [Process Hacker here](https://processhacker.sourceforge.io/downloads.php).
-Once downloaded go ahead and install.
+Once downloaded go ahead and install it.

 You can download the latest release of [winpmem here](https://github.com/Velocidex/WinPmem/releases).
 Since its a portable executable there is no installation required, just download the `.exe` file and place it on the desktop.

 And finally the `WireShark` setup file can be [downloaded from here](https://2.na.dl.wireshark.org/win32/Wireshark-win32-3.6.15.exe).
-Once downloaded run Setup, just keep all options per default, nothing fancy required.
+Once downloaded run setup, just keep all options per default, nothing fancy required.

 That's it friend.
-We are done with BY FAR the heaviest lifting in terms of VM setup - the next two will be a breeze.
+We are done with BY FAR the heaviest lifting in terms of VM setup - the remaining two will comparatively be a breeze.
 But before we get to that there's one very simple thing we can do that will make our lives much easier in the future - turning this VM into a template for cloning.

-# Creating a Template
+# 1.5.7.
+Creating a Template

+So why do we want to do this again?
+Well by turning this VM we just created into a template we are in essence creating an archetype (blueprint).
+Then, whenever we want this same "victim" system for any project or course we can simply clone it as many times as we want.

 {{< figure src="/img/mememe.gif" title="" class="custom-figure" >}}

-So why do we want to do this?
-Well by turning this VM we just created into a template we are in essence creating an archetype (blueprint).
-Then, whenever we want this same "victim" system for any project or course we can simply clone it.
-Thus instead of repeating this entire, rather cumbersome process we can click a few buttons and have it ready to go in under a minute.
-This is also useful if we ever "mess up" the VM, we can just come back to this starting point where the machine is fresh, but all our configurations and software are as required.
+Thus instead of repeating this entire, rather cumbersome process we can click a few buttons and have it ready to go in a few seconds.
+This is also useful if we ever "mess up" the VM, we can just come back to this starting point.

+So just follow along with these few simple steps:
 1. First shut down the VM.
 2. In VMWare you should see the library pane on the LHS listing our VM.
 If you don't, hit `F9`, or go to `View` > `Customize` > `Library`.
 3. Right-click on our VM (`Victim`), select `Snapshot` > `Take Snapshot`.